jjcoronal/portf0lio/page12.md

 ![image](assets/img/thesis/mapa.png)
 ![image](assets/img/thesis/actividades.png)

-##### Autoethnography and positionality
+##### What I noticed as the tour guide/researcher

-By explicitly documenting the researcher's experience while carrying out the role a tour guide, co-creator and designer, the research allowed to incorporate explicit assumptions, hypotheses and uncertainties found through previous tour iterations.
+I ran these tours myself, so I tracked my own assumptions across iterations too, not just participants'.
+That mattered, because what I expected to find shifted after nearly every tour.
 These entailed personal and professional beliefs, lived experience, and social and cultural norms which allowed to further reflect on how system factors that could communicated and how the reseach itself could inhibit change.

 ![image](assets/img/thesis/FinalThesis_6.jpg)